Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 people inside the museum| ©bageltam

-Yes, the Conciergerie Museum offers a guided tour for groups of 20 to 40 people, which is certainly worth it as the guide in charge of the tour will tell you about the history of the palace and some interesting facts.
+Yes, the Conciergerie Museum offers a guided tour for groups of 20-40 people, which is certainly worthwhile as the guide in charge of the tour will tell you about the history of the palace and some interesting facts.

 However, this guide service is not available if you enter the palace for free or pay general admission.